 Plastic Bags: Depending on your sample type, bags from 2-4mil thickness are recommended for durability.
-Typically sandwich bags are often too thin to handle soil, shells, wood fragments, etc., without puncturing.
-Off-gassing of carbon compounds from polypropylene is typically not an issue that affects C samples in the short term.
+Typical sandwich bags are often too thin to handle soils, shells, wood fragments, etc., without puncturing.
+Off-gassing of carbon compounds from polypropylene is typically not an issue that effects 14C samples.

-The air- and water-tight conditions a plastic bag can create may foster growth of bacteria, mold, and fungi that can physically degrade the material and introduce modern carbon contamination.
+The air- and water-tight conditions a plastic bag can create, which can foster growth or bacteria, mold and fungi that can physically degrade the material and introduce modern carbon contamination.
 As with cellulose, standard ABA treatments will not necessarily remove this contamination.
 Allow moist samples to air dry as soon as you can get them into a protected environment.
-Wet samples (e.g. from a lake core or bog deposit) are best kept submerged in a vial with distilled water until they can be dried in a controlled setting.
+Wet samples (e.g. from a lake core or bog deposit) are best kept submerged in a vial with distilled water until they can be dried.